 Werne: Livermore was founded in September of 1952 as the second nuclear weapons design lab, Los Alamos being the first, to support the nuclear weapons capabilities of the United States.
 In more recent years, we have become a national security laboratory.
 This means that we do the R&D necessary for the federal government to implement national security policy.
 But, nuclear deterrence, or what’s called the stockpile stewardship program—which is the maintenance and upkeep of the nuclear weapons program of the United States—is still our number one mission.
 Essentially, any problem the United States has that involves science and technology with a national security flavor tends to be within our mission space.
 We’re about 6,500 employees right now, with a budget of around $1.7 billion for fiscal year ’17.

-Propel(x): Are the LLNL’s technology transfer efforts tied to the original mission?
+Propel(x): Are the LLNL’s, the true technology transfer efforts tied to the original mission?